yoonjohn/de-schema-wizard/docs/readme-ext/detailed.md

 Though an exact match will benefit the Interpretation Engine’s confidence in assigning interpretations, it is not required.
 The name matching phase uses the Jaro-Winkler string matching algorithm.
 This algorithm generates a “distance” between two strings, which ultimately represents (on a scale of 0-1) how similar the strings are.
 The Interpretation Engine performs this function on all possible names, and it returns an ordered list of matches that exceed 70% confidence.
 It is up to the user to verify the Interpretation Engine’s choice.

+## Matching and Merging

+Once the samples are processed and the interpretations are determined, they are presented to the user for verification.
+The user may verify or discard each sample based on the information that Schema Wizard displays.
+After checking each sample individually, the user is presented with a matching tool that attempts to recognize similar fields across data samples.
+A "merge" in this context affects the resulting schema.
+Merged fields will accumulate statistics under the same name, and they will be presented as a single field in the schema.

 ## Schema

+Schema objects are the final result of a successful workflow using Schema Wizard.